2403 Russell Long Blvd

-WTLC provides a collegiate educational experience for high-functioning young adults with intellectual disabilities.
+WTLC provides a collegiate educational experience for young adults with intellectual disabilities.

 About the class

-Students attend class Monday through Thursday from 8 a.m. to 11 a.m. on the WT campus during the fall and spring semesters.
+Students attend class Monday through Thursday from 8 a.m. to 11 a.m. on the WTAMU Canyon and Amarillo campuses during the fall and spring semesters.
 After completing 8 semesters students participate in the WTAMU commencement ceremonies and earn a certificate of completion.
 The WTLC program is not eligible for academic credit.

-WTLC uses the Unique Learning System and News2You curriculum which reinforces subjects learned in high school, like math and vocabulary.
+WTLC uses resources from Education.com and TeacherVision.com to develop curriculum specific to the needs of the student group.
+Coursework reinforces subjects learned in high school, like math and vocabulary.
 Students also participate in: